sensingtheforest/sensingtheforest.github.io/src/about.md

 <img class="h-64 rounded-lg mt-0 mr-2" src="/assets/images/authors/james-shortland.jpg" alt="Photo of James Shortland">

-James Shortland (Queen Mary University of London)
+James Shortland (Queen Mary University of London, Data Science and Artificial Intelligence)

 James Shortland is an MSc Data Science and Artificial Intelligence student at Queen Mary University of London.
 Originally from California, he is passionate about the outdoors and exploring AI’s potential to support nature conservation and combat climate change.
 He is contributing to the Sensing the Forest project through his work on Passive Acoustic Monitoring (PAM) under the supervision of Dr. Anna Xambó.